Frequently Asked Questions

 What is OpenSky?

-OpenSky is the open access institutional repository supporting UCAR, NCAR, and UCP, extending free and open access to our scholarship for the benefit of research and education.
-OpenSky is operated by the NCAR Library, founded on the principle that public access to the scholarly record is essential to the advancement of science and society.
+OpenSky is the open access institutional repository supporting UCAR, NSF NCAR, and UCP, extending free and open access to our scholarship for the benefit of research and education.
+OpenSky is operated by the NSF NCAR Library, founded on the principle that public access to the scholarly record is essential to the advancement of science and society.
 The vision of OpenSky is to preserve and make freely accessible the scholarly record of UCAR, NCAR, and UCP, in support of the broad mission of UCAR to foster science, support its community, and facilitate the transfer of knowledge.

 Visit OpenSky for more information.